 We need to spread the word about elephant trekking.
 It is us tourists who long to see the elephants and ride them for that perfect Instagram photo.
 I am sure so many of these tourists would not partake if they knew the truth about elephant trekking in Southeast Asia, and would choose a reputable elephant sanctuary instead.

 I hope you learned from what I have shared after my own elephant experience in Thailand and this information will help you make an informed decision when you decide to visit with these gentle giants yourself!
+If you would like to volunteer with elephants, there are wildlife volunteer projects located in SE Asia, Thailand, and Laos.
+Click here to make a difference!

 How does this information make you feel?
 Did you learn something new about elephant trekking in Southeast Asia?
 Please drop a message in the comments below!